Bakkoush/10_health_33751418/README.md

-✅ 1.
-Application Outline (≈200 words)
+ 1. Application Outline

 The Workout Tracker application is a lightweight health and fitness logging system that allows users to record, view, and search their personal workouts.
 The system provides essential CRUD-style functionality by enabling users to log workout sessions with details such as the date, activity type, duration, intensity, and optional notes.
 Users can register for an account, log in, and access personalised features such as viewing their own workout history and adding new entries.
 The application also includes a global search function that allows users to discover activities logged by other users, making the system both personal and community-focused.

 The application is built with simplicity and usability in mind, featuring a clear navigation bar, secure session-based authentication, and a clean interface.
 Dynamic content is rendered using EJS templates, generating individual pages based on the user’s state (logged in or not).
 All workout data and user accounts are stored securely in a MySQL database.
 The app aims to provide a straightforward digital fitness log that can be extended further with additional analytics or multimedia features.

-✅ 2.
-High-Level Architecture (≈100 words + diagram)
+ 2. High-Level Architecture
-Architecture Description (100 words)
+Architecture Description

 The application follows a classic two-tier architecture consisting of an application tier and a data tier.
 The application tier uses Node.js, Express.js, and EJS templates to handle routing, authentication, form processing, and rendering views.
 User sessions are stored server-side using express-session.